 Steven Klein’s hyperreal, pin-sharp and sexually charged photography has captivated the fashion industry for 28 years since his first professional job, shooting a Christian Dior campaign in 1985.

-New York Magazine described Klein’s body of work as “clever, conceptual, and ultimately lyrical,” imbued with a sense of “gentle sadism,” Alexander McQueen believed his imagery was almost “too subversive for the mainstream.”
-Undercurrents of vulnerability, objectification and idolism recur throughout Klein’s photography.
+New York Magazine described Klein’s body of work as “clever, conceptual and ultimately lyrical,” imbued with a sense of “gentle sadism.”
+Alexander McQueen believed his imagery was almost “too subversive for the mainstream.”
+Undercurrents of vulnerability, objectification and idolatry recur throughout Klein’s photography.

 Klein was born in Rhode Island and studied painting at the state’s prestigious Rhode Island School of Design.
 Klein told The Observer his first campaign for Christian Dior came about because “I thought I was a bad painter, and I needed to make some cash.”
 Vogue.com reports that it was at RISD that the photographer encountered Pablo Picasso and Francis Bacon’s work, both of which became perennial influences for Klein.